 Utilize Airbnb hosts or your hotel concierge

 These people are experts!
 Airbnb hosts know their cities and will give you advice you can’t always get from research.
 Same with your concierge, though to a lesser extent.
-You might have to try to push them to give tips on things that are really local, and not partners with the hotel.
+You might have to try to push them to give tips on things that are really local, and not just something the hotel benefits from.

 Meet up with people when you get bored

 If you’re staying in a hostel it’s easy to meet other travelers.
 I haven’t stayed in hostels for a few years (they make me feel old), but I have met up with people through Instagram, and have made some great friends this way.
 If there’s someone you follow (a blogger for instance) who’s based in the city you’re visiting, reach out and see if they want to get coffee.
 You’ll get a new perspective on the destination from them too.